ASaragga/FinCalc/README.md

 **Core Mathematical and Financial Skills for Solicitors**

 Mathematical:
-- Arithmetic and Basic Algebra: Understanding ratios, percentages, algebraic functions and solving basic equations.
+- Basic Algebra: Understanding ratios, percentages, algebraic functions and solving basic equations.
 - Basic Statistics: In some areas, understanding probability and statistics may be useful, particularly in litigation.
 - For most solicitors, proficiency in <ins>Excel or Google Sheets</ins> is more relevant than pure mathematical skills.